lawsonDevvv/luhn-algorithm/README.md

 ### Compiling

 Run `tsc` in your command prompt while `cd`'d into whatever directory you cloned this repo into.
 It may take a while, but it should work.
+If you seee any errors, ignore them.

 ### Running